 - A teaspoon of cornflour (dissolved in water)

-On the day before soak the beef in the red wine with a quatered onion, two carrots and a bouquet garni.
+Soak the beef the day before in red wine with a quatered onion, two carrots and a bouquet garni.
 Leave it in there for a good 3hrs or so, longer if you have the time.

 Once the meat has been marinated take a large casserole dish and brown the lardons in a bit of olive oil and add the black olives.
 Then pour the red-wine marinade (not the meat) into your casserole dish, reduce it by half by boiling it gently, then add the cornflour.